 When oil prices are high and stable, Alaska receives a surplus of revenue, which it invests in the Alaska Permanent Fund.
 The fund consists of a diversified portfolio and citizens share in its earnings each year by completing a proof of residency application.
 With oil prices slumping in recent years, however, there’s been talk of introducing a state income tax.

-Warm weather all year round, growing job prospects and no state income tax make Florida a popular state.
+Warm weather all year round, growing job prospects and no state income tax make Florida a popular destination for retirees and families alike.
+One of the perks of living in Florida is that there’s no state income tax, making it an attractive option for those looking to save money and make their retirement plans go further.
 Although the state has no income tax, it does charge a higher-than-average sales tax rate of 6%.

 Nevada also makes up for not collecting state income by charging a higher-than-average sales tax rate of 6.85%.
 With combined state and local taxes, residents of Clark County shell out 8.38% in sales tax.
 This rate is no bargain for locals, but because the state depends on tourism dollars, the tax keeps it solvent.

-As of January 1st, 2021, Tennesse has completely repealed the state’s income tax — including the Hall tax, which charged a 1% tax on interest and dividend income.
+As of Jan.
+1, 2021, Tennessee has completely repealed the state’s income tax — including the Hall tax, which charged a 1% tax on interest and dividend income.
 No taxes are collected on reported W-2 wages.

-Texas residents pay no income tax, but do have to deal with a 6.4% sales tax rate and property taxes that are among the highest in the nation.
+Texas residents may pay no income tax but do have to deal with a 6.25% sales tax rate and property taxes that are among the highest in the nation.
 In addition, Texas’s minimum wage is only $7.25, so wages don’t provide much purchasing power even with the income tax break.

 With no income tax to rely on, the state of Washington charges a higher sales tax to bring in revenue.
 At 6.5%, the state’s tax rate is among the highest in the nation.
-Washington does enjoy a minimum wage of $12 per hour, however, with many metro areas offering up to $15.
+Washington does enjoy a minimum wage of $15.74 per hour which makes a big difference for the average earned income.